Koh Jum - An Island A World Away

 How To Get To Koh Jum?

-The island of Koh Jum lies south of Krabi town but north of Koh Lanta.
-Although not a popular stop off as Koh Lanta, Koh Phi Phi or Phuket, Koh Jum is still very easy to get to from either mainland or a different western island.
+The island of Koh Jum lies south of Krabi town and north of Koh Lanta.
+Although not as popular a stop as Koh Lanta, Koh Phi Phi or Phuket, Koh Jum is still very easy to get to from either mainland or a any of the other western Thai islands.

 Getting to Koh Jum from the mainland: